ucdavis-bioinformatics-training/2024-April-Introduction-To-Python-For-Bioinformatics/python/python3.md

         print("It's significant!")
 ```

-**PRACTICE**: Imagine a gene expression dictionary like the one from the Dictionary section, except arbitrary keys and expression values.
+**PRACTICE**: Imagine a gene expression dictionary (or create one) like the one from the Dictionary section, except arbitrary keys and expression values.
 Write an if statement (or statements) that do the following:
 * if both SYF2 and FBX04 exist in the dictionary and both are upregulated (i.e. values > 0), then print "GO:1"
 * Otherwise, if ATF2 does not exist in the dictionary or PLK1 exists and is downregulated (i.e. value < 0), then print "GO:2"
 * Otherwise, if HUS1B exists and HUS1B is downregulated or SYF2 does not exist, then print "GO:3"